Parkinsonís Disease Research Tools Consortium

 To drive tool development toward the greatest needs of the field, the Foundation is spearheading the Parkinsonís Disease Research Tools Consortium.
 Via this precompetitive consortium,†MJFF and industry partners work to better understand existing tools and their use in laboratory experiments, as well as to develop new tools to address unmet challenges.

 Industry groups interested in joining the consortium are invited to contact us for more information at firstname.lastname@example.org .

 Tools Priority Area

-Learn more about why weíre investing in research tools and our 2014 priorities.
+Learn more about why weíre investing in research tools.

 Learn about how we work with our industry partners.